 - · Connectivity within, to and from Sweden.

-- · Employment and business opportunities.
+- Employment and business opportunities.

 - Tax revenue.

 - Exchange of culture and knowledge.

-effects in the value chain
+Positive and negative effects in the value chain

 Swedavia works actively to reduce the negative environmental impact and increase the positive impact of its own operations and other parts of the value chain, for example, carbon dioxide emissions from aviation.